theopnv/retromania/doc/IGame.md

     virtual void		setInput(InputType) = 0;

-Takes an input from the InputType enum (cf. `Standard.md`), and stock it in an internal variable.
+Takes an input from the InputType enum (cf. [Standards file](../emulator/Standards.hpp)), and stock it in an internal variable.

     virtual conf_t const	*getConfig() const = 0;